 - an adjustment of the methodological framework to AR5.
 (The concept of risk according to the IPCC's Fifth Assessment Report plays a central role here.)

 - a simplification of the approach.

-In addition to drafting proposals for a standardized approach, adelphi is also acting on the chair of the committee responsible for creating the standards at the International Organization for Standardization (ISO), the global association of national standardization agencies.
+In addition to drafting proposals for a standardised approach, adelphi also acted on the chair of the committee responsible for creating the standards at the International Organization for Standardization (ISO), the global association of national standardisation agencies.